heiklap/dawo/README.md

     // Some instances of Mission Class are created with simple Map data.
     // Mission classes have instances of Chore classes inside them.

-    // Eventually usage is planned;
+    // Roll once, without loops usage;
     var dawoApp = new DawoApp('Pplay-rumba:dawoApp', 'By: dawo_example: dawoApp rolls missioms');
     var rumba = new Rumba();

-    // This also returns a StringBuffer:
+    // This returns in addition a StringBuffer.
+Not used here. rumba.dance(dawoApp);
-    rumba.dance(dawoApp);
     // Example app presents sample data on windows console.